open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>subPath</b></td>
         <td>string</td>
         <td>
-          Path within the volume from which the container's volume should be mounted.<br/>
+          Path within the volume from which the container's volume should be mounted.
+Defaults to "" (volume's root).<br/>
         </td>
         <td>false</td>
       </tr><tr>